A record year: Why is Denison thriving when so many other good colleges are struggling?

 Another major trend has been a shift away from small, homogeneous, and isolated colleges.
 This generation of students is choosing dynamic and relevant over sleepy and remote.
 This is a challenge for many private residential colleges that tend to be about 1,500 students (or smaller) and located in remote areas and in struggling communities.

 With 2,200 students, Denison is larger.
 We have a beautiful campus in the idyllic Village of Granville.
 And we are only 25 minutes from Columbus, which has become one of the fastest-growing and most dynamic cities in the country.

 On top of this, Denison has become remarkably diverse in all kinds of interesting ways.
 Our students come from urban, suburban, and rural communities.
 They hail from every corner of the country and abroad.
 This means our students bring a wide range of backgrounds, experiences, and views to campus, making Denison much more a microcosm of the world than a bubble or echo chamber.
 When students visit Denison, they sense a strong community, defined by close

 relationships, that also is interesting, dynamic, relevant, and fun.
 That is very rare in higher education.

 Finally, we have added seven new academic programs, including majors in global commerce; data analytics; and health, exercise, and sport studies.
-We also have added concentrations in financial economics and narrative nonfiction.
+We also have added concentrations in financial economics and journalism.

 In partnership with sister colleges in 17 countries around the world, we are rapidly expanding our global programs.
 And we have launched The Austin E. Knowlton Center for Career Exploration, which is setting the gold standard in how colleges prepare students for the professions.